simon987/dataarchivist.net/content/posts/ytdl_1.md

 ## Command line arguments & Scripting

-This document is not a replacement for youtube-dl’s documentation, you can find the updated list of command line arguments on its [Github page](https://github.com/ytdl-org/youtube-dl/).
+This document is not a replacement for youtube-dl’s documentation, you can find the updated list of command-line arguments on its [Github page](https://github.com/ytdl-org/youtube-dl/).

 Below is a bash script that will download everything specified in `list.txt`, a text file with a youtube channel or video on each line.
-The script will save the URLs of the videos in archive.txt as it downloads them to speed-up the subsequent executions.
+The script will save the URLs of the videos in archive.txt as it downloads them to speedup the subsequent executions.
 The `--write-info-json` and `--write-thumbnail` options ensures that we also download the video metadata such as the description and the title.